 What RIH is not

 RIH considers responsibility in the processes and decisions of organisations that develop and bring innovations to market, including their suppliers and distributors.
 These organisations must comply with environmental regulations, adopt proper governance frameworks and respect human and labor rights.
 Corporate Social Responsibility is necessary for RIH, but it is not sufficient.
-The 9 RIH attributes draw attention to the way health innovations foster equity and sustainability in health systems.
-Claiming to be responsible is therefore not enough: responsibility must be put into action.
+The 9 RIH attributes rather draw attention to the way health innovations foster equity and sustainability in health systems.